AdobeDocs/commerce-frontend-core/src/pages/guide/themes/apply-admin.md

 ## Prerequisites

-1. [Set](https://devdocs.magento.com/guides/v2.4/config-guide/cli/config-cli-subcommands-mode.html) your Magento application to the developer [mode](https://devdocs.magento.com/guides/v2.4/config-guide/bootstrap/magento-modes.html).
-The application mode influences the way [static files](https://glossary.magento.com/static-files) are cached by Magento.
+1. [Set](https://devdocs.magento.com/guides/v2.4/config-guide/cli/config-cli-subcommands-mode.html) your application to the developer [mode](https://devdocs.magento.com/guides/v2.4/config-guide/bootstrap/magento-modes.html).
+The application mode influences the way [static files](https://glossary.magento.com/static-files) are cached.
 1. [Create a custom theme for the Admin panel](../themes/create-admin.md).
 1. [Add a new custom module](https://developer.adobe.com/commerce/php/development/build/) or decide to use existing custom module.
 The module must load after the Magento_Theme module.
 To ensure this, add the following code in `<your_custom_module_dir>/etc/module.xml` (replace placeholders with your [module](https://glossary.magento.com/module) information):